Premier League All Stars

-Premier League All Stars was a televised charity football tournament, which was broadcast live on Sky1 on consecutive nights between 23 September and 30 September 2007.
+Premier League All Stars is a televised charity football tournament, which was broadcast live on Sky1 on consecutive nights between 23 September and 30 September 2007.
 The format featured football teams representing all 20 Premier League clubs, each playing to win a share of the £300,000 prize money for distribution among their chosen charities.
 All matches were played in front of a live audience at Premier League All Star Arena which was built inside the David Beckham Academy in Greenwich, London.

 Overview

 The show was presented by Helen Chamberlain and Ian Wright, with pitchside reporting by former Liverpool and Australia forward Craig Johnston.
 Suzi Perry also presented in Helen Chamberlain's absence.
 An accompanying show, Premier League All Stars Extra Time, aired straight after the show on Sky3, hosted by Jason Manford.

 Each 10-man squad consisted of 4 professional players (legends), 3 celebrity supporters and 3 ordinary fans picked from a large number of applicants.

 The competition was won by underdogs Middlesbrough with celebrity Alistair Griffin scoring the winning goal in the last minute.
-The team was presented with the All Stars 2007 trophy together with £100,000 prize money for their two nominated charities, the Butterwick Children's’ Hospice and Teesside Hospice.
+The team was presented with the All Stars 2007 trophy together with £100,000 prize money for their two nominated charities, the Butterwick Children's Hospice and Teesside Hospice.

 Runners up West Ham United won £30,000 for the Bobby Moore Fund and Richard House Hospice.